doomvox/raku-study/notes/meeting_2022jun05.md

             1.  basic sub sigs, no longer "experimental"

-            2.  more flexible for loops, getting raku-ish
+            2.  more flexible for loops, more raku-ish

         2.  the psc has clarified they're committed to backwards compatibility (within reason)